Biometrics change for Canada travel

 “Citizens of the Commonwealth of the Bahamas between the ages of 14 and 79 (inclusive) who apply on or after 31st December, 2018 for a study permit, a work permit, or a permanent resident (immigrant) visa to Canada, will need to provide their biometrics at any visa application centre (VAC) or application support centre (ASC) of their choice.

-It continued: “Citizens of the Commonwealth of the Bahamas who are applying for a study permit or a work permit will only need to provide their biometrics once every 10 years.
+It continued: “Citizens of the Commonwealth of the Bahamas who are applying for a study permit or a work permit will only need to provide their biometrics once every ten years.

 “Visa-exempt nationals (including citizens of the Commonwealth of the Bahamas) coming to visit Canada who hold a valid eTA and who do not require a work permit, study permit, or temporary resident permit, do not need to provide biometrics.”